 Selection is the process by which control measures favor resistant biotypes over susceptible biotypes (see Understanding Resistance).
 Selection pressure refers to the intensity of the selection.

 Mode of action and target site or mechanism of action

-Mode of action (MOA) describes the plant processes affected by the herbicide, or the entire sequence of events that results in death of susceptible plants.
-It includes absorption, translocation, metabolism and interaction at the site of action.
-Target site of action or mechanism of action is the exact location of inhibition, such as interfering with the activity of an enzyme within a metabolic pathway.
+Mode of action (MOA) describes the plant processes affected by the herbicide or the entire sequence of events that results in the death of susceptible plants.
+It includes absorption, translocation, metabolism, and interaction at the site of action.
+The target site of action or mechanism of action is the exact location of inhibition, such as interfering with the activity of an enzyme within a metabolic pathway.

 Herbicides are organized by families that share a common chemical structure and express similar herbicidal activity on plants.
 Of the hundreds of different herbicides on the market today, many of them work in exactly the same way or, in other words, have the same mechanism of action.
 Fewer than 30 plant-growth mechanisms are affected by current herbicides.